 Maintain proper posture

 When you have to sit at your desk in the same chair for the entire workday, your posture will certainly slack.
+A mini elliptical to keep under your desk is advised.
+It keeps you active while you’re sitting.
 As attested by experts, proper posture is instrumental in reducing fatigue and the physical stress that your muscles and joints absorb.
 Maintaining correct posture begins with your chair.
 You need to ensure that it’s at the proper height for your body with the seat just below the bottom of your knees, according to expert chiropractors.

 You should also pay attention to the position of your thighs – they should be parallel to the floor and the armrests should be slightly below your elbows.
 Your keyboard height should also be an inch to two below your elbows so that your hands stay in a neutral position while you type.
 Also, you probably have a bad habit of crossing your legs which you should try to break.
 Instead, keep both feet flat on a footrest or the floor in front of you.